NYC Grandparents Rights Lawyers

 -The parents of the children have interfered with the grandparent’s ability and efforts to maintain a relationship with the grandchildren

-Ultimately, the court is required to do what is in the best interest of the children.
-In assessing whether grandparent visitation is in the best interest of the children, the court will consider several factors, such as:
+Ultimately, the court is required to do what is in the interest of the children.
+In assessing whether grandparent visitation is in the interest of the children, the court will consider several factors, such as:

 -The wishes of the children